Is F-Gas Certification Worth It for Gas Safe Engineers?

-Become F-gas certified with an F-gas course from MGE Training, complete with two to three weeks of in-house training with an expert instructor.
-Book your place on our next F-gas training course today by calling 0121 557 7009.
+Become certified with F-gas training courses, complete with two to three weeks of in-house training from an expert instructor with MGE Training.
+Book your place today by calling 0121 557 7009 to start your journey in getting your recognised F-gas qualification.

 Our F-gas course is separated into two distinct categories: Cat 1 and Cat 2.

 The F-gas Cat 1 course is a level three Regulated Qualifications Framework (RQF) qualification awarded by LCL.
-This course is ideal for experienced engineers looking to become qualified to work on all refrigeration, air conditioning and heat pump equipment containing fluorinated greenhouse gases.
+The Cat 1 F-gas course is ideal for experienced engineers looking to become qualified to work on all refrigeration, air conditioning and heat pump equipment containing fluorinated greenhouse gases.

-The F-gas Cat 2 course is also a level three RQF qualification aimed at experienced engineers.
-However, it only entitles candidates to work on refrigeration, air conditioning and heat pump systems containing less than 3kg of fluorinated gases.
+The F-gas Cat 2 course is also a level three RQF qualification for experienced engineers looking to work with the same applications containing less than 3kg of fluorinated gases.

 Suited to: